Abhi-2580/Business-Insights-360/README.md

 Additionally, AtliQ operates through three sales channels:
 - **Retailers** — Third-party sellers, both online and offline, that stock and sell AtliQ's products.
 For example, Croma and Amazon.
-- **Direct Stores** — AtliQ's own physical stores, like AtliQe-store, AtliQ Exclusive, where consumers purchase directly.
+- **Direct Stores** — AtliQ's own physical stores, like AtliQe-store and AtliQ Exclusive, where consumers purchase directly.
 - **Distributors** — In countries such as China and South Korea, where direct sales are restricted, AtliQ has partnered with large distributors like Neptune.
 These distributors then supply products to local retailers.

 **Note:** AtliQ's customers are retailers and distributors, while the consumers are the end users.